 It was exciting to see what Seth and Jim and their crew did with the plans Charlie, Tanya and Daniel had devised to transform this very dated one level home into a modern and inviting place for everyday living.
 And, for all the non-believers out there, these complete, extreme construction projects are actually done in 3 days!
 It is clear to see why this show is called extreme!
 It is also easy to see why the producers and the show’s hosts were glad Seth and Jim were chosen as the Atlanta contractors.

-When Kim Nyhous, the producer of this episode, was feeling better she emailed this to Seth: Chandlee and Sons Construction was instrumental in keeping our shoot on schedule and on budget.
+When Kim Nyhous, the producer of this episode, was feeling better she emailed this to Seth: Chandlee Construction was instrumental in keeping our shoot on schedule and on budget.
 They work quickly and proficiently, and they were often done ahead of schedule!
 They truly understand how construction and production work together; and always accommodated our specific shoot needs.
 More than that, they have great attitudes and keep their cool when things get busy!
 I would work with Seth and Jim again in a heartbeat!

 These episodes can also be viewed on the A&E website (www.aetv.com), just look for the Sell This House: Extreme listing.